Distance reading parameters

 Choose the textual fields from which you want to extract multi-terms.
 Don’t use already existing terms but the raw textual content field!

-You can choose to use a pre-defined list of terms or not.
-If not, multi-terms will be extracted with no prior hypothesis about their grammatical category (meaning verbs, adverbs, noun phrases, etc. will be identified).
-The size of ngrams can be defined manually.
-If you provide a term list (that should be formatted in the usual three columns spreadsheet (see corpus_terms_indexer page)), only words and stems present in the file will be indexed.
+Choose a pre-defined list of terms produced by Terms Extraction script.
+If you provide a term list, that should be formatted in the usual three columns spreadsheet (see corpus_terms_indexer page), only words and stems present in the file will be indexed.

 It is now also possible to compare the dynamics of a word in a given corpus with its dynamics in another one.

 Some advanced parameters are accessible mainly to refine the behavior of the concurrences calculation.

 Activate this option to compare this corpus time series with frequencies measured on another corpus.
 You will be asked to select a background frequency file (obtained after a previous run of distant reading script on another corpus).

 Regular time slices will split the time uniformly according to timesteps, homogeneous time slices will split the time uniformly according to the number of documents.